-The original plan for this cycling path unfortunately would have seen the destruction and removal of around 200 trees, but thanks to local residents reaching out and asking for this to be reconsidered, the cooperation of the City of Glen Eira and the then minister, Minister Pearson, listening to those concerns and taking another look at the project, we have managed in partnership with the City of Glen Eira to deliver a cycling path that retains the trees and retains local parking.
-Win-win - win for local residents, win for the local cycling community, win for environmental groups and a massive win for the local community who have this new piece of active transport infrastructure that is going to be incredibly important when the Metro Tunnel opens later this year.
+The original plan for this cycling path, unfortunately, would have seen the destruction and removal of around 200 trees, but thanks to local residents reaching out and asking for this to be reconsidered, the cooperation of the City of Glen Eira and the then minister, Minister Pearson, listening to those concerns and taking another look at the project, we have managed in partnership with the City of Glen Eira to deliver a cycling path that retains the trees and retains local parking.
+It is a win-win - a win for local residents, a win for the local cycling community, a win for environmental groups and a massive win for the local community, who have this new piece of active transport infrastructure that is going to be incredibly important when the Metro Tunnel opens later this year.